tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Figure :ref:`fig-lte-rlc-data-txon-dl` shows how the upper layers send data PDUs and how the data flow is processed by the different entities/services of the LTE protocol stack.
-We will explain in detail only the processing related to the AM RLC entity, which is the most complex.

 .. _fig-lte-rlc-data-txon-dl: